Overview

 Prioritize Customer Obsession and Plan Ahead with User Testing

 By adopting a customer-obsessed mindset, I kept Seedbomb’s design aligned with user needs throughout the process.
 Planning ahead was crucial—by establishing connections with potential testers early, I ensured a ready pool of users when the prototypes were ready.
-Leveraging my resources and environment in a campus allowed me to talk to educators and gather valuable insights.
-I was also mindful of potential biases to ensure diverse, relevant feedback, which was essential for refining the product and driving its success.

 Using User Research to Uncover Unexpected Insights